cs-503-project-group/vit-vs-cnn/README.md

 This will run the experiments and store the results in as pickle files in their corresponding folder in `results` directory.
 The pickle files can then be used to generate plots as explained below.

 4. Optionally run `src/plot.py` for generating the results plots of previously daved models.
 You can indicate the type of experiment using `--nonsemantic`, `--entropy`, or `--temp_scale`.
+This will generate plots and store them in the directory dedicated to the experiment in `results` folder.
+(Our generated plot are laready there :) )
-For example for generating plots corresponding to experiment compating models over non-semantic shifts using entropy of softmax run the following command:
+5. For example for generating plots corresponding to experiment compating models over non-semantic shifts using entropy of softmax run the following command:

 ```
 python plot.py --nonsemantic --entropy